-- to the 30 metre x 60 metre landing area there must be a minimum lateral separation distance of 30 metres in all directions from any Spectators. - 12.14 No paraglider or hang-glider pilot shall overfly any Spectator. - 12.15 The landing area must be clearly identifiable and must be fully briefed to each pilot prior to launch.
+- to the 30 metre x 60 metre landing area there must be a minimum lateral separation distance of 30 metres in all directions from any Spectators. - 12.14 No paraglider, paramotor, hang-glider or SPHG shall overfly any Spectator. - 12.15 The landing area must be clearly identifiable and must be fully briefed to each pilot prior to launch.